Catafrancia123/Valorant2D/README.md

 </div>

 ## Description
 A clone of [Geometry Dash](https://geometrydash.io/) but parkour.
-I made it just because i want to learn GML, and game making
+I made it just because i want to learn GML, and game making.
+Version 0.2

 ## Download